bhering/RESTful-reddit/README.md

 Generalizing which subreddits to sample from, and also swtiching from using the sqlite3 library to SQLAlchemy so it can be plugged into any type of DB.

+Also, obviously, this needs to be split into more files than the monolytic app.py, eventually.

 ### tl;dr

 With python at least version 3.6, and virtualenv installed...